 Matt has hosted many large scale live concerts including a series of children’s concerts with the BBC Scottish Symphony Orchestra, BBC National Road Shows, 4 Family Proms in Hyde Park and many live Proms from the Albert Hall; he co-presented three series of Making Tracks for BBC Radio 3 and was a long-running presenter of Open Country for Radio 4.
 Matt was also the co-host of the Olympic Handover Concert, officially marking the start of London’s tenure as Summer host city.
 The event took place in front of a 40,000-strong crowd at The Mall and was broadcast live on BBC1 and BBC Radio 2.
 He was also involved in the Olympic Victory Parade through central London, which went out live on BBC1

 Matt was one of the celebrities who took part in Around The World In 80 Days, a re-enactment of Jules Verne’s literary odyssey for BBC Children in Need.

-Matt is in high demand for corporate work and voice-overs.
+Matt is in high demand for corporate work as a conference presenter, awards host and for voice-overs.